 According to recent studies, the following pollutants identified at contaminated military sites likely increased the risk of multiple myeloma in veterans and families exposed:

-Many of these chemicals were later found to cause many other health problems, although not all of them were acknowledged as toxicants at the time of contamination.
+Many of these chemicals were later found to cause many other health problems, although not all of them were acknowledged as toxicants at contamination.

-Thousands of service members and their families stationed at the military bases spanning across the United States were subjected to exposure to harmful chemicals.
+Thousands of service members and their families stationed at the military bases spanning the United States were exposed to harmful chemicals.
 For example, the Marine Corps Base in Lejeune, NC, was heavily contaminated with toxic agents from multiple sources, such as leaking underground storage tanks, industrial area spills, and leaking from a toxic waste dump.

 There is suggestive evidence showing a connection between this contamination and several conditions, including multiple myeloma.
-A report issued by the Centers for Disease Control and Prevention on the effects of the contaminants found that Lejeune Marines had a 68 percent higher risk of multiple myeloma compared to the Marines stationed at other bases.
-In the 1970s, the EPA cited Camp Lejeune as "a major polluter", particularly for dumping oil, industrial waste, potentially radioactive materials, and other toxic substances into the storm drain.
+For example, a report issued by the Centers for Disease Control and Prevention on the effects of the contaminants found that Lejeune Marines had a 68 percent higher risk of multiple myeloma than the Marines stationed at other bases.
+In addition, in the 1970s, the EPA cited Camp Lejeune as "a major polluter," particularly for dumping oil, industrial waste, potentially radioactive materials, and other toxic substances into the storm drain.

-One significant source of contamination was a nearby dry-cleaning business that for years dumped into drains sewage waste laden with dangerous chemical solvents.
+One significant source of contamination was a nearby dry-cleaning business that dumped into drains sewage waste laden with dangerous chemical solvents for years.
 Those included tetrachloroethylene, or PCE, a suspected carcinogen.
 PCE, which has multiple industrial uses, was also used widely by Marines on base to clean machinery parts and equipment.

 The U.S. Environmental Protection Agency (EPA) and the International Agency for Research on Cancer (IARC) have determined that benzene is carcinogenic to humans, based on sufficient evidence that benzene causes certain cancers, including multiple myeloma.
-Chlorinated solvents like perchloroethylene and trichloroethylene are also tied to an increased risk of developing multiple myeloma.
+In addition, chlorinated solvents like perchloroethylene and trichloroethylene are also tied to an increased risk of developing multiple myeloma.

 The major effects of long-term exposure to benzene are on the blood and blood-forming tissues:

 Multiple myeloma is a form of cancer that affects plasma cells, one of the main types of white blood cells that are part of the immune system.
-It is important that multiple myeloma is diagnosed as early as possible to reduce the number of potential complications.
+Multiple myeloma must be diagnosed as early as possible to reduce the number of potential complications.

 In addition to Camp Lejeune, there are many other military bases & installations with high levels of hazardous chemicals, including: